JoshuaCMartin/ssl-cert-scripts/README.md

 <br>
 Some are as easy as uploading the new cert via SFTP and restarting a service.
 <br>
 Others are more involved.
-These are the scripts I use.
+These are the scripts and methods I use.
 You are welcome to use them for any and all purposes.
 <br>
 <li><strong>OpenMediaVault</strong></li>
 <li><strong>Unifi Network Application(Debian LXC)</strong></li>